Wilhelmine Kekelaokalaninui Widemann Dowsett: Wartime knitting units

 During World War I, Dowsett served as president of the Hawaiian Knitting Unit formed in March 1918 while her sister Emilie Widemann Macfarlane and her friend Emma Ahuena Taylor were to the first to organize knitting units on behalf of Native Hawaiian soldiers and servicemen abroad.
 Historian Rumi Yasutake argued that Native Hawaiians of German descents such as Dowsett and her sisters felt political pressure from both their paternal connections to the German Empire, the wartime enemy of the United States, and the anti-annexation activities they participated in the past.
 Thus they channeled their wartime efforts into helping Native Hawaiian servicemen.

 Death and legacy

-Dowsett died at Honolulu on December 10, 1929, shortly after her husband's death on September 1 of the same year.
+Dowsett died in Honolulu on December 10, 1929, shortly after her husband's death on September 1 of the same year.
 She was described as an "invalid" for the last year of her life.
 Following a private funeral, her cremated remains were buried next to her husband at the Oahu Cemetery.
 Her grave marker records her name as "Wilhelmine Widemann Dowsett."

 In 2020, Dowsett was named an honoree of the National Women's History Alliance.